-We use a mixture of fine silver, sterling silver and gold in our jewellery pieces.
-We also use glass enamel, a variety of semi precious stones and up cycled components.
+I use a mixture of fine silver, sterling silver and gold in my jewellery pieces.
+I also use a variety of semi precious and precious stones.
 With proper care, your jewellery will retain its beauty and character for many generations to come.

-Please note that due to the handmade nature of our jewellery and the natural materials used, variations will occur.
+Please note that due to the handmade nature of my jewellery and the natural materials used, variations will occur.
 Each piece is unique.

 - Fine Silver is pure, non alloyed silver (this means it is not mixed with any other metals).
 It is much softer than sterling silver.
 It is commonly just used for small portions of our jewellery pieces, for example on some settings and for enameled items.
 Any components of the jewellery that are subject to wear (posts of earrings, the band of a ring, for example) are never made in fine silver as it is too soft.

 - Sterling silver is an alloy (mixture) of fine silver (pure silver) and a very small amount of copper.
 The copper element makes it stronger and more durable.
 Most of my jewellery is made from sterling silver.

 - Gold is almost always alloyed as it is extremely soft in its pure form.
 The differing carat weights (9, 14, 18, 22, and 24) simply refer to the proportion of pure gold versus other metals that the gold is alloyed with.

 - Tarnishing is caused by oxygen and moisture coming into contact with precious metal.

 - Acidity (ph balance) of a person’s skin can also cause precious metal to tarnish.
 Some people have more acidic skin for a variety of reasons.

 - All precious metals can tarnish to some degree.
 Platinum and pure gold are the most tarnish-resistant metals.
 It is normal for metal to tarnish.

 - Wearing a piece regularly can help to slow down the process of tarnishing as the metal moving against your skin and itself will help to keep it clean.